 The FMA House of Delegates (House) is comprised of delegates representing the following groups:

 Each society represented in the House is required to provide the FMA with the names of delegates by May 9.
 With the exception of the FMA Alliance, each delegate is required to be an active dues-paying member in good standing with the FMA.
 County and specialty medical society executive directors are responsible for providing the names of all delegates and alternates by May 9.
-Submit rosters to events@flmedical.org or by fax 850-224-6627.
+Submit rosters to events@flmedical.org.
 Changes to delegate rosters for contested election voting will not be made after the registration desk closes on Friday, July 25.
 Delegate changes for the House of Delegates will be made throughout the weekend.
 Delegates – County Medical Societies Each component county medical society is entitled to representation in the House as follows: One (1) voting delegate for every forty (40) active/current dues-paying members of the FMA (or fraction thereof) as of December 31, 2024.
 No delegate may represent more than one organization.
 Please make every effort to select Delegates and Alternates who are able to attend the FMA Annual Meeting in its entirety.
-The list of entitlements is COMING SOON.
+A list of county entitlements are available here.
 Delegates – Specialty Medical Societies Each recognized specialty medical society is entitled to representation in the House as follows: One (1) voting delegate for every forty (40) active/current dues paying members of the FMA (or fraction thereof).
 No delegate may represent more than one organization.
 Please make every effort to select Delegates and Alternates who are able to attend meeting in its entirety.
-A list of entitlements are COMING SOON.
-For more information, please contact Adam Baust, by email at events@flmedical.org.
-Delegates – FMA Board of Governors, Sections and Other Delegate entitlements for FMA Sections, FMAA and elected members of the FMA Board of Governors is COMING SOON.
+A list of specialty society entitlements are available here.
+Delegates – FMA Board of Governors, Sections and Other Delegate entitlements for FMA Sections, FMAA and elected members of the FMA Board of Governors are available here.
+For more information, please contact Adam Baust, by email events@flmedical.org.

 Business is introduced into the House through the presentation of resolutions by delegates on behalf of their county or specialty medical society, section or as an individual.
 Resolutions received by Friday, May 9, 5 p.m.
 ET, will be published in the FMA Delegate Handbook.
 Resolutions received after May 9, 5 p.m.
 ET, and prior to Friday, May 30, 5 p.m.
 ET, will be published in the Handbook Addendum.
 Additional information on resolutions will be available in mid-2025.